“ Don’t you know that you are a shooting star,

 Because of the difficulty of getting DCF right, investors commonly use a handful of other shortcuts to determine valuations.
 “Price earnings ratio” and “enterprise value to EBITDA” are common shortcuts, with their own benefits and limitations.
 I want to argue that for a variety of reasons, the price/revenue multiple is the crudest valuation tool of them all.

-The following chart highlights 2012 forward price/revenue ratios for 122 global Internet stocks.
+The following chart, from a Motley Fool review, highlights 2012 forward price/revenue ratios for 122 global Internet stocks.
 The broad range of results is nothing short of staggering.
 On one end is Overstock, trading at 0.2X analyst’s 2012 revenue estimates.
 On the other end is Youku.com, the leading Chinese video website (recent IPO LinkedIn is not included in this list).
 Youku trades at 21.7X analysts average 2012 revenue estimate.
 The other companies live at many different places along this wide continuum.
 Now consider that the press and some investors frequently use price/revenue as their primary valuation tool when our data suggests there is a 100X difference in value per sales dollar from Overstock to Youku.com.
 Talk about room for error!
 What is that hot new company worth?
 This graph would suggest that the company’s revenue alone is a very poor guide.

 Before we talk about why there is such disparity, it is important to highlight a few more points.
 As you can see in the above graph, there is a very long tail to the left.
 Basically, there are many more low-price/revenue multiple companies than high.
 The following table shows this statistically.
 Over 72% of the companies have a 2012 price/revenue multiple below 4x.
 Also, you can see that only 12 of these 122 companies (<10%) have multiples over 7X.
 There are only 5 above 10X.
 Also recognize that the majority of these high multiple companies are domiciled outside the U.S. This is important because the press tends to favor the higher multiples, such as 10X revenues, as their “defaults.”
 The problem is, only a handful of companies deserve to be in the “10X club.”